-In a city with some of the highest rental prices in the country, rising inflation costs and the pandemic’s consequences on mental health, low to free health services play a critical role for our county’s residents.
+In a city with some of the highest rental prices in the country, paired with inflation costs and the pandemic’s consequences on mental health, low-to-free health services play a critical role in our county’s residents’ lives.

 From womens’ services to public health to dental hygiene, organizations are stepping in to fill gaps in health services for those who might otherwise forgo taking care of themselves, whether for costs or access.